aitormendez/custom-icons-for-sage/readme.md

 # Custom icons for Sage 8.5.3

-Atomated workflow to design custom icons and implement it into Sage 8.5.3 WordPress starter theme environment.
+Automated workflow to design custom icons and implement it into Sage 8.5.3 WordPress starter theme environment.

 1. Design as many icons as you want with [Sketch app](https://www.sketchapp.com/) template
 2. Generate one SVG sprite with all icons.